AVanDeBrook/c-primer/c-primer.md

 Optionally, variables may be initialized to a specific `value` upon declaration.
 This is not required when declaring (creating) variables, however, you will often see variables initialized to 0 when they are declared (this is also a recommended habit just in case that variable takes up a spot in memory that previously had data in it).

-Typically in this course you will see the following data types (from `stdint.h`):
+Typically, in this course you will see the following data types (from `stdint.h`):
 * Unsigned numbers:
     * `uint64_t` - unsigned 64-bit integer
     * `uint32_t` - unsigned 32-bit integer